dingo/api-docs/Authentication.md

 #### HTTP Basic

-This provider is configured by default, however, if you need to configure the identifier used to authenticate a user you can do so by passing it in as the second parameter when instantiating the provider.
+This provider is configured by default, however, if you need to configure the identifier used to authenticate a user you can do so by passing it in as the second parameter when instantiating the provider in your `config/app.php` file.

 ```php
 'basic' => function ($app) {